lukso-network/lsp-smart-contracts/docs/LSP1UniversalReceiverDelegateUPCore.md

-*Delegate contract of the initial universal receiver*
+*Delegate contract of the initial universal receiver Owner of the UniversalProfile MUST be a KeyManager that allows (this) address to setData on the UniversalProfile*

 ## Methods